metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_cluster_v2_manifest.md

 Optional:

-- `annotations` (Map of String) Annotations is an unstructured key value map stored with a resource that may be set by external tools to store and retrieve arbitrary metadata.
-They are not queryable and should be preserved when modifying objects.
-More info: http://kubernetes.io/docs/user-guide/annotations
+- `annotations` (Map of String) Annotations is an unstructured key value map stored with a resource thatmay be set by external tools to store and retrieve arbitrary metadata.
+Theyare not queryable and should be preserved when modifying objects.
+Moreinfo: http://kubernetes.io/docs/user-guide/annotations
-- `labels` (Map of String) Map of string keys and values that can be used to organize and categorize (scope and select) objects.
-May match selectors of replication controllers and services.
+- `labels` (Map of String) Map of string keys and values that can be used to organize and categorize(scope and select) objects.
+May match selectors of replication controllersand services.
 More info: http://kubernetes.io/docs/user-guide/labels

 <a id="nestedatt--spec--servers--pod--spec"></a>